OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 is dependent upon two or more conditions that are insufficient for completing the task by itself.

-There are many applications for this principle, for example limiting the damage an aggreived or malicious insider can do, or by limiting privilege escalation.
+There are many applications for this principle, for example limiting the damage an aggrieved or malicious insider can do, or by limiting privilege escalation.

 #### Economy of Mechanism